TrellixVulnTeam/mlops-playground_Q98F/README.md

 ## SageMaker Estimator and HyperparameterTuner
 ### Data Splitting and Preprocessing
 I preprocessed the features in appropriate ways.
-In particular, in the case of *[XGBoost](https://arxiv.org/pdf/1603.02754.pdf)*, there is no logic to separately process categorical variables, so I quantified them with *[Target Encoding](https://dl.acm.org/doi/10.1145/507533.507538)* of `category_encoders`.
+In particular, in the case of *[XGBoost](https://arxiv.org/pdf/1603.02754.pdf)*, there is no logic to deal with categorical features separately, so I quantified them with *[Target Encoding](https://dl.acm.org/doi/10.1145/507533.507538)* of `category_encoders`.

 ### Hyperparameter Tuning
 First, I defined an **Estimator** with SageMaker's **XGBoost framework**.
 Then, I efficiently obtained the optimal hyperparameter values by fitting a **HyperparameterTuner** that automatically performs a *Bayesian search*.
 Below are the convergence plot, and the exploration results for each parameter.